aminahol/Africa-s-Healthcare-Crises/README.md

 ![Healthcare Access vs. Mortality](https://github.com/aminahol/Africa-s-Healthcare-Crises/blob/9c411ecb4df59b3d27cc65833acf622825246e1f/visuals/HealthCare%20Access%20vs%20Mortality.png)

 Both Tunisia and Algeria are among the top five countries in healthcare access.
-However, the data shows a weak correlation between healthcare access and mortality rates.
+However, the data shows a weak correlation between healthcare access and mortality rates and this indicates that while health care access is essential, it alone does not significantly determine mortality rates.